Collision detection: Hitbox

 A hitbox is an invisible shape commonly used in video games for real-time collision detection; it is a type of bounding box.
 It is often a rectangle (in 2D games) or cuboid (in 3D) that is attached to and follows a point on a visible object (such as a model or a sprite).
 Circular or spheroidial shapes are also common, though they are still most often called "boxes".
 It is common for animated objects to have hitboxes attached to each moving part to ensure accuracy during motion.

 Hitboxes are used to detect "one-way" collisions such as a character being hit by a punch or a bullet.
 They are unsuitable for the detection of collisions with feedback (e.g. bumping into a wall) due to the difficulty experienced by both humans and AI in managing a hitbox's ever-changing locations; these sorts of collisions are typically handled with much simpler axis-aligned bounding boxes instead.
 Players may use the term "hitbox" to refer to these types of interactions regardless.

-A hurtbox is a related term, used to differentiate "object that deals damage" from "object that receives damage".
+A hurtbox is a hitbox used to detect incoming sources of damage.
+In this context, the term hitbox is typically reserved for those which deal damage.
 For example, an attack may only land if the hitbox around an attacker's punch connects with one of the opponent's hurtboxes on their body, while opposing hitboxes colliding may result in the players trading or cancelling blows, and opposing hurtboxes do not interact with each other.
-The term is not standardized across the industry; some games reverse their definitions of "hitbox" and "hurtbox", while others only use "hitbox" for both sides.
+The term is not standardized across the industry; some games reverse their definitions of hitbox and hurtbox, while others only use "hitbox" for both sides.